Gautam-Galada/Knowledge-Distillation/README.md

-# Knowledge-Distillation
+# Knowledge Distillation

-A generic explanation towards how knowledge distillation can help in training nlp/cv based tasks helping to narrow down the logits for something useful.
+A general explanation of how knowledge distillation can aid in training NLP/CV-based tasks by refining logits for more useful outcomes.

+The following ideas aim to efficiently extract the right information from NLP models, such as LLMs.